paulczar/documentation/content/docs/aro/federated-metrics/index.md

       --values https://raw.githubusercontent.com/rh-mobb/helm-charts/main/charts/aro-thanos-af/files/grafana-operator.yaml
     ```

+    Wait for the Grafana operator to be ready (if you see `Error from server (NotFound): deployments.apps "grafana-operator" not found` wait a minute or two and try again)

+    ```bash
+    oc -n $NAMESPACE rollout status deployment \
+      grafana-operator-controller-manager
+    ```

 1. Use the `mobb/operatorhub` chart to deploy the resource-locker operator

     **> Note: Skip this if you already have the resource-locker operator installed, or if you do not plan to use User Workload Metrics**